-There is mathematically predicted ecological risk at EBG; however, field observations (Level I of Ohio EPA protocol, Ohio Rapid Assessment for wetlands, and Facility-Wide Biological and Surface Water Study) show healthy and functioning terrestrial, aquatic, and wetland ecosystems.
+There is mathematically predicted ecological risk at EBG; however, field observations (Level I of Ohio EPA protocol, Ohio Rapid Assessment Method for wetlands, and Facility-Wide Biological and Surface Water Study) show healthy and functioning terrestrial, aquatic, and wetland ecosystems.
+The wetland constitutes a Category 3 wetland of high quality and any remediation could harm that precious ecological resource.
 After applying this information along with steps in the Facility-Wide Ecological Risk Work Plan, a SMDP is reached that quantitative preliminary cleanup goals to protect ecological resources do not need to be developed at EBG.